spencewalde/TaskTracker_Angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Mock Backend Server

+Run `npm run server` to run mock backend of 'tasks' through a json server.
+This will be running on `localhost:5000/tasks`.

 ## Code scaffolding